 First, prepare the furniture that requires disassembly.
-These will be time consuming, so start doing it as soon as possible.
+These will be time-consuming, so start doing it as soon as possible.
 Remove all glass tops, shelves or bed frames and keep the hardware in separate plastic bags.
 Wrap the glass pieces with moving pads.
 You can also remove the doors in your home in order to gain some additional room.

 Before moving furniture, locate things that can be on your way while your move is taking place.
 For example, light fixtures, entrance doors, railings can cause damage to the furniture and be damaged while moving furniture.

-Using moving pads is important especially if you are storing your goods in storage facility.
+Using moving pads is important especially if you are storing your goods in a storage facility.
 Firmly hold the furniture you are moving.
 Ensure that it does not slip from your hands.
 Move furniture very carefully.
 Bumping the furniture against walls will cause damage to your furniture.

 Do not slide or drag furniture along the hardwood floor.
 Use carpeted dolly or furniture glides for furniture with a flat surface.

 Another option of moving furniture is to check the local newspapers and online classifieds to find an extra help who can help you with loading and unloading of heavy pieces.
-Usually this kind of services doesn't cost a lot.
+Usually, this kind of services doesn't cost a lot.